Vision Loss

 Who’s Eligible?

 There is no annual fee, but you must provide proof of eligibility in order to take advantage of our vision loss program.
-Anyone who is blind or has low vision, or may benefit from audio-description services as the result of a documented physical limitation is eligible to apply for TDF Accessibility Membership.
+Anyone who is blind, has low vision or may benefit from audio-description services as the result of a documented physical limitation is eligible to apply for TDF Accessibility Programs (TAP) Membership.

-Services available to TDF Accessibility Members with vision loss
+Services available to TAP Members with vision loss

 Audio Description at Select Performances

-Audio Described performances occasionally also include a pre-performance touch tour.
-Touch tours provide an opportunity for theatregoers who are blind or partially-sighted to familiarize themselves with the set ahead of the performance.
-When these occur, you'll explore the set with a highly skilled audio describer trained to provide vivid, detailed verbal description of the set, while experiencing a selection of objects through touch.
+Audio described performances sometimes include a pre-performance Touch Tour.
+Touch Tours provide an opportunity for theatregoers who are blind or partially-sighted to familiarize themselves with the set ahead of the performance.
+When these occur, you’ll explore the set with a highly skilled audio describer trained to provide vivid, detailed verbal description of the set, while experiencing a selection of objects through touch.

 Additional services for members with vision loss

-TAP reaches out to school groups of young theatregoers who are blind or have low vision, by providing in-class workshops, and sending them to special audio-described performances of Broadway shows.
+TAP provides school groups of theatregoers who are blind or have low vision with in-class workshops and audio-described performances of Broadway shows.